Haulund/MERN/README.md

 1. cd into /backend folder -> run:
 ### `npm run dev`

-2. Open new terminal and cd intp /frontend folder -> run:
+2. Open new terminal and cd into /frontend folder -> run:
 ### `npm start`